ABorrel/chemmaps-InterPred-Bodymap/README.md

 - Add option to not load in the DB the new chemicals as interferences
 - fix error on map in case of GHS is empty
 - check range color
+- check in assay results if new_hitc is checked

 #### Improvement
 - ~~Add distance in the neighbor file to download -> done~~